tooploox/holo/Input documentation/VTK_Input_data_specification.md

 - `XXX` - Root folder.

-	- `body`* - Folder with vtk meshes, which are animation frames for the model mesh.
+	- `body`* - Folder with VTK meshes, describing the anatomy.
 One such folder for each mesh layer can be present.
 Inside the folder, place each frame in a separate VTK file with a consecutive number.

-	- `simulation`* - Folder with dataflow simulation vtk files - animation frames for data simulation.
+	- `simulation`* - Folder with simulation VTK files.
 One such folder for each simulation layer can be present.
 Inside the folder, place each frame in a separate VTK file with a consecutive number.

 	- `ModelInfo.json` - info file with the name of a model (caption to be displayed to user) and additional information about each layer.